Properties of using Fisher information gain for Bayesian design of experiments: Examples

 \subsection{Normal linear regression model}

 Design of experiments for the normal linear regression model is ubiquitous in the literature due to the applicability of such models for a wide range of applications and the availability of closed form results \citep[see, for example,][]{morris2011}.
-For such models, $\mu(\btheta, \bd) = f(\bd)^\T \btheta$ for a regression function $f : \mathcal{D} \to \mathbb{R}^p$.
+For such models, the exponential family distribution is normal and $\mu(\btheta, \bd) = f(\bd)^\T \btheta$ for a regression function $f : \mathcal{D} \to \mathbb{R}^p$.
 In this section, the elements of the regression function $f(\bd) = \left(f_1(\bd), \dots, f_p(\bd)\right)^\T$ are characterised as a monomial of the elements of $\bd$, i.e.

 for $j=1,\dots,p$, where $u_{rj}$ is a non-negative integer.
 This general formulation allows incorporation of an intercept, main effects, interactions and powers of the controllable variables.
 The columns of the resulting matrix $[u]_{rj}$ should be unique.
+It is assumed that the row sums of $[u]_{rj}$ are positive which is equivalent to at least one element of $f(\bd)$ being dependent on each element of $\bd$.
+This is a weak assumption since it would be unwise to be able to control a variable but automatically exclude it from any terms in the model.